 This course is a general introduction to the study of sociology, which is the systematic study of human society and the social forces that shape human social life.
-The goal of this course is to provide the student with an overview of how sociology helps us understand human societies, human relationships, group aspects of behavior, and social institutions.
+The goal is to provide students with an overview of how sociology helps us understand human societies, human relationships, group aspects of behavior, and social institutions.